t-sanchez/ada-parliament-ML/README.md

 ### Data scraping
 The original data on the website are in pdf format which are very hard to process.
 We asked to a certain Daniel Schweizer for more accesible data and he provided us a metadata containing all the data of interest.
 Then using the online tool [XOData](http://pragmatiqa.com/xodata/#) from PragmatiQa, we are able to find the structure of the requests in order to write a python script that parses and formats the relevant fields, and then stores them into a csv file.

-The scraping is performed by the methods in the `scraping.ipynb` notebook.
+The scraping is performed by the methods in the `01 - Scraping` folder, which contains 3 notebooks.

 ### Topic modelling
 The official bulletins do not contain any clear *topic* attribute.
 Our first task will be to establish the thematic of each object discussed at the parliament.
 To this end, we will use NLP tools.
 Note that we will need to establish as well how the object is presented, e.g. if voting yes to an article about immigration wants to encourage immigration in Switzerland of wants to restrict it.
 We will work from the *Transcript* field of the data we scraped from the parliament website, which contains the discussion around the vote.